BryanGaray99/Visibility-Curves-and-SkyPlot-Graph/README.md

 <img src="assets/Interface.png">

 There are 6 data entry fields with examples of how data should be entered:
--Observer's location (Longitude and Latitude).
+- Observer's location (Longitude and Latitude).
 - Coordinates of the object (Right Ascension and Declination).
 - Date and local time of the observer.
 - Name of the object.